Regional materials are those that are extracted, harvested, and manufactured within a certain distance of your project site.

 (Distance by rail/3) + (Distance by inland waterway/2) + (Distance by sea/15) + (Distance by all other means) ≤ 500 miles [800 kilometers]

-Mechanical, electrical and plumbing components, and specialty items such as elevators and equipment cannot be included in all calculations.
+Mechanical, electrical and plumbing components, and specialty items such as elevators and equipment cannot be included in this calculation.
 Include only materials permanently installed in the project.
-Furniture may be included if it is included consistently in MR Credit 3: Materials Reuse through MR Credit 7: Certified WoodWood from a source that has been determined, through a certification process, to meet stated ecological and other criteria.
+Furniture may be included if it is included consistently in MR Credit 3: Materials Reuse through MR Credit 6: Certified WoodWood from a source that has been determined, through a certification process, to meet stated ecological and other criteria.
 There are numerous forest certification programs in general use based on several standards, but only the Forest Stewardship Council's standards, which include requirements that the wood be tracked through its chain-of-custody, can be used to qualify wood for a point in the LEED Rating System..

 Establish a project goal for locally sourced materials, and identify materials and material suppliers that can achieve this goal.
 During construction, ensure that the specified local materials are installed, and quantify the total percentage of local materials installed.
 Consider a range of environmental, economic and performance attributes when selecting products and materials.